threedslider/blackdot-b/Readme.md

 Development
 ============

-Blackdot 3D is developed under Windows, Linux and later Mac.
+Blackdot 3D will be developed under Windows, Linux and later Mac.

-It is making a support with Vulkan and later Metal or MoltenVK.
+It will be making a support with Vulkan and later Metal or MoltenVK.

-It is writing in C++ first and until then as futur planned for wrapping with Python and AngelScript.
+It is writing in C++ first (WIP) and until then as futur planned for wrapping with Python and AngelScript.

 License